How do I apply for a Summit County Library Card?

 Where can I return materials?

 You can return your materials to any Summit County Library location.
-All three libraries have outside book drops for use after hours.
+All three libraries have outside book returns for use after hours.

 Can I see a list of items I have previously checked out?